f-o-a-m/foam.developer/source/swagger/ui.md

 Grab your bearer token from [SpatialIndex](https://beta.foam.space) and paste "Bearer xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" into the `Authorize` button below.

+Click "foam" below to explore the API.
+You can also expand the "Models" to explore the model defined by our API.
-Click "default" below to explore the API, or load the definition into Postman or similar programs.
+A simple way to interact with the API is to load the definition into [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/) for example.

 # Swagger UI